Risk-Platform/.github/profile/README.md

 ### Enterprise Vulnerability Management & Risk Assessment

-Welcome to the engineering home of the CTS Risk Platform.
+Welcome to the CTS Risk Platform.
 We build secure, multi-tenant solutions that help organizations identify, assess, and mitigate cybersecurity risks.

 ---

-### 🏗️ Tech Stack

-We rely on a modern, type-safe architecture to ensure performance and security.
-- **Frontend:** React, TypeScript, Vite
-- **Backend:** Supabase (PostgreSQL), Deno Edge Functions
-- **Infrastructure:** Azure Static Web Apps
+### 💼 Commercial Inquiries

+To learn more about how the CTS Risk Platform can secure your organization, please contact our commercial team.

+- **Sales & Demos:** Contact our sales department to schedule a comprehensive platform demonstration.

+---

 ### 🔐 Security & Compliance